Common Typeclasses

 A simple example: a non-empty list.
 While you can append together two non-empty lists, there's no identity value you can come up with where the identity laws hold.

-of tuples and other things considered surprising/wrong by
+Vectorthat folds left-to-right or right-to-left lengthof tuples and other things considered surprising/wrong by many

 See start of section